 Most surprisingly (and contradictory to a highly viewed video on youtube), this lock took no longer than five seconds for us to snip through it with 36" bolt cutters.
-For comparison, the less expensive Ottolock Cinch was also defeated by the bolt cutters, but it took a few minutes of really cranking down.
 Unlike locks like the Kryptonite New York Standard U-Lock which requires two cuts to be fully defeated, the TiGr only requires one cut to free a bike.
 A pro thief with the right tools could get away with your bike pretty darn fast with the right tool.

 Bolt cutters 1, TiGr mini 0.